ToeTapText: A Modular Typing Solution for Foot-Users, Low-Tech Design, High-Impact Accessibility

 A sketch of the setup highlighting all essential components and feet placement

-• The Contoured Heel Rest: A carefully shaped passive support that cradles the user's heel and foot arch.
-This simple ergonomic addition provides crucial stability and allows for a natural range of motion, dramatically increasing comfort and endurance.
+Contoured Heel Rest: A thoughtfully shaped support that cradles the heel and arch of the foot.
+This small addition offers important stability and allows natural movement, making typing more comfortable and less tiring.